ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 autopilot monitors your throttle channel and if it notices a drop lower than :ref:`THR_FS_VALUE<THR_FS_VALUE>` (Default is 950) it will go into failsafe mode.

-.. note: ArduPilot can also detect if the RC Receiver becomes disconnected or dead (no PWM pulses), if the PWM values are grossly out of range (RC Reciever failure), or if the failsafe bit in an SBus receivers data stream is set, and will initiate a Failsafe
+.. note: ArduPilot can also detect if the RC Receiver becomes disconnected or dead (no PWM pulses), if the PWM values are grossly out of range (RC Receiver failure), or if the failsafe bit in an SBus receivers data stream is set, and will initiate a Failsafe

 RC transmitters usually have a default range for each channel that goes from -100% to 100%, however most transmitters will allow you to extend